T-WRX-YT/ESP32_OBDLink_Emulator/README.md

 # ESP32 OBDLink Emulator
 ### Example code for emulating OBD2 and OBDLink CANBUS data for SoloStorm Telemetry

 ### This version uses the ESP-IDF framework.
 It manually sets the Bluetooth link policy to prevent sniff mode, which allows canbus frames to not be interrupted by lack of receiving data.
-If you want to use the Arduino IDE version, switch to the legacy branch.
+If you want to use the Arduino IDE version, switch to the ArduinoIDE branch.